igor-alexandrov/wiselinks/README.md

 	bundle

+## How does it work?

-Then modify your `application.js` or `application.js.coffee` file to use Wiselinks object:
+Modify your `application.js` or `application.js.coffee` file to use Wiselinks object:

 ```coffeescript
 #= require jquery